Phoebe Weiland - UKCP accredited hypno-psychotherapist

 Many of us have physical symptoms which are fuelled by our thoughts and feelings.
 This may be anything from a 'nervous tummy' (IBS) to joint or muscle pain, feelings of exhaustion, skin conditions or some forms of migraine.
 Sometimes our body is telling us something our mind finds hard to face.
 When the two are helped to connect and communicate with each other properly, solutions are found and symptoms often disappear.

-Pain is primarily driven by stress, tension and anxiety.
+Pain is often driven by tension, anxiety or any other high emotion.
 Learning to manage these feelings can have a huge impact on helping you feel more comfortable, so you can return to your normal activities.

 How to get started